7 Best AK-47 Rifles You Can Buy for Under $1500 in 2024

 It is easy to confuse the different Dracos.
 There’s the 7.62×39 Draco many of us think of when you hear the moniker, the Draco Mini, the Draco Micro, and some others (including one that takes Scorpion mags).

-Well, the Draco NAK9 is a pistol caliber carbine (PCC).
-It’s chambered in 9x19mm and most importantly it accepts Glock mags, specifically the Glock 17 and 19 ones.
-Glock mags are everywhere.
-Even people who don’t shoot or like Glocks have one somewhere.
+Well, the Draco NAK9 is a pistol caliber carbine (PCC) that’s chambered in 9x19mm and accepts Glock mags, specifically the Glock 17 and 19.
+I really appreciate this feature because Glock mags are so common, even among those who aren’t Glock enthusiasts.

 Draco NAK9 Pros and Cons